-Gerald Drißner writes books about the Arabic language and Arabic grammar.
-Besides, he has published travel writing books and has contributed to academic books.
+Gerald Drißner writes and publishes books about the Arabic language and Arabic grammar.
+Besides, he writes non-fiction books (mainly travel writing) and has contributed to academic publications.

 Where you want to leave a review?